CoinFabrik/alex-lisalab-io-docs/developers/contracts/token-liabtc.md

 ## What is LiaBTC?

 The `LiaBTC` token is a [SIP-010][sip010] compliant rebasing token that represents staked `aBTC`.
-The underlying Bitcoin (`BTC`) backing these `aBTC` tokens is staked externally.
-This staking process uses the [XLink Staking Manager][sm] contract to track on-chain status and inform staking actions, the [Babylon](https://babylonlabs.io/) Bitcoin staking platform for execution, and [Cobo](https://www.cobo.com/) as the finality provider.
+The underlying Bitcoin backing these `aBTC` tokens is staked externally.

+This particular staking process uses the [XLink Staking Manager][sm] contract to track on-chain status and inform staking actions, the [Babylon](https://babylonlabs.io/) Bitcoin staking platform for execution and [Cobo](https://www.cobo.com/) as the finality provider.

 The lifecycle of the `LiaBTC` token invoves minting when `aBTC` is submitted for staking and burning upon unstaking.
 When users stake `aBTC` via LISA, they receive `LiaBTC` at a 1:1 ratio.

 ## Rebase mechanism

-The rebasing mechanism is implemented via the "shares" concept.
-The protocol tracks and stores each user's share of the reserve.
-The token balance of a specific user is calculated according to the following equation.
+The rebasing nature of `LiaBTC` is implemented via the "shares" concept.
+The contract tracks and stores each user's share of an external reserve.
+By holding shares, users hold a portion of the total reserve.
+The reserve is tracked by the [`reserve`](#reserve) variable within the contract, which is updated externally, typically by the [`liabtc-mint-endpoint::rebase`][rebasef] function.

+The `LiaBTC` balance of a specific user is calculated according to the following equation.

 $$
 \textrm{User Balance} = \frac{\textrm{User Shares}}{\textrm{Total Shares}} \; \cdot \:  \textrm{Reserve}